In the Lakes Region, combating hate with empathy student to student

 Michele Caccavaro, an English teacher at Lebanon High School, taught a course at Newport High School for over 10 years that focused on Holocaust literature.
 “The Holocaust is not just a Jewish thing,” she said.
 “But it’s never not Jewish.”

-At Kennett High School in Conway in February, White will deliver a 90-minute program on how the Nazis established the dictatorship and Hitler came to power — his first educational venture in the Lakes Region or the North Country.
+At Kennett High School in Conway, White will deliver a 90-minute program in February on how the Nazis established the dictatorship and Hitler came to power — his first educational venture into the Lakes Region or North Country.

 “What human beings do is vilify other people by saying their own group is superior,” he said.
 “You’re talking about bullying” — a topic that resonates with students even if they aren’t victims.
 “It’s posing questions about human identity and how you see the other.”

 Sometimes White’s role is to combat misinformation that has been widely accepted.
-For instance: There were roughly 42,500 locations of Nazi persecution of Jews during World War II, comprising ghettos, camps, and work camps in North Africa, Europe and the Channel Islands between Britain and France.
-Most Jews died in the ghettos, geographic areas the Nazis confined them to – not in concentration camps, reserved for political prisoners, he said.
+For instance: There were roughly 42,500 locations of Nazi persecution of Jews during World War II, including ghettos, death camps and work camps in North Africa, Europe and the Channel Islands between Britain and France.
+According to the U.S. Holocaust Memorial Museum, six million Jews died in the Holocaust, including approximately 1 million in camps in Auschwitz, Poland and roughly 925,000 in Treblinka 2.

-Another myth surrounding Adolph Hitler’s ascent and the proliferation of Nazism is “the misconcept of a dictator with mental illness rising up.
-There were tens of thousands doing difficult work that’s the difficult thing to do, but it was a moral universe they were engaged in,” said White.
+A prevailing myth surrounding Adolph Hitler’s ascent and the proliferation of Nazism, White said, is “the misconcept of a dictator with mental illness rising up.
+There were tens of thousands doing difficult work that’s the difficult thing to do, but it was a moral universe they were engaged in.”

 “You have to be extremely careful,” White said.
 “You can’t ignore when human behavior is leaning in a certain direction.”

 Students today know the words “Hitler” and “Nazi” because they’re part of our cultural lexicon, he said.
-But few realize Hitler and an entourage of Nazi leaders came to the US to study segregation and race laws, and concentrated their investigation in the South.
+But few realize Hitler and an entourage of Nazi leaders came to the U.S. to study our segregation and race laws, concentrating their investigation in the South.
 They found our laws too radical to imitate, White said.

-The Jewish Federation of New Hampshire at www.jfnh.org is offering programming this fall and next year.
+The Jewish Federation of New Hampshire is offering programming this fall and next year, including ADL's Words to Action: Empowering Jewish Students to Address Bias on Campus, Sunday Nov.
+17 at 3pm in Bedford, and ADL's HAte Crimes Training on Feb.
+9 2020.
+Contact info@jfnh.org.

 For information on the ADL’s peer training program, go to www.newengland.adl.org